 Some couples may choose to retain the services of a Wedding coordinator or planner.
 While this may be helpful to you in planning, remember that the clergy has the final decision in the order and structure of the service.

 Due to safety concerns, we do not allow runners in the church.
 Items (petals, seeds, confetti etc.) may not be thrown in the church or on the floor.
 While many different churches use a unity candle at the service, it is not part of the liturgy of the Episcopal Church.
 Weddings at St. James’ are performed by the clergy of St. James’.
-It may be possible for other clergy may be invited to assist.
+It may be possible for another clergy may be invited to assist.
 This is solely at the discretion of the Priest-in-Charge.

 The canons of the Episcopal Church place the decision of performing a wedding at the discretion of the clergyperson.
-The clergyperson at anytime may chose not to perform a ceremony.
+The clergyperson at any time may choose not to perform a ceremony.

 Holy Matrimony will normally not be administered during the Penitential season of Lent (normally falls during February, March, and April.

 The couple getting married is responsible for obtaining a municipal license to be filled out so that the legal requirements for marriage may be met.

-Only the clergy of St. James officiate at weddings at St. James.
-Other clergy of the Episcopal church may be invited to officiate with the permission of the Priest-in-Charge.
+Only the clergy of St. James officiates at weddings at St. James.
+Another clergy of the Episcopal church may be invited to officiate with the permission of the Priest-in-Charge.

-If there are specific question that has not been answered above, please feel free to contact us at 631 286-0726.
+If there are specific questions that have not been answered above, please feel free to contact us at 631 286-0726.